What is the Fourier Transform of a Spatial Point Process?: Acknowledgment

-This work was supported in part by by the UK Engineering and Physical Sciences Research Council under Mathematical Sciences Leadership Fellowship EP/I005250/1, Developing Leaders Award EP/L001519/1, and Award EP/N007336/1; and the European Research Council under Grant CoG 2015-682172NETS within the Seventh European Union Framework Program.
+This work was supported in part by by the UK Engineering and Physical Sciences Research Council under Mathematical Sciences Leadership Fellowship EP/I005250/1, Developing Leaders Award EP/L001519/1, and Award EP/N007336/1; the European Research Council under Grant CoG 2015-682172NETS within the Seventh European Union Framework Program; and Academy of Finland (project number 327211).